Matheus25012007/CRUD---Bootstrap/README.md

 - **Administrative panel** with default credentials:
   - Username: `admin` 👤
   - Password: `admin` 🔑
-- Utilization of **events, triggers, functions, and procedures** to automate and enhance database interaction ⚙️.
+- Use of **procedure** to generate reports and interact with the database ⚙️.
 - The panel allows administrators to **update**, **add**, or **remove** products directly in the database, providing an intuitive and efficient interface 🔄.

 ---